Daffie95/Colorarity_ms4/README.md

 I struggled with this for a while but finally made it work after researching both the videos and source code extensively.

 > **GitPod Error**
 >> GitPod decided to throw me out and currently im trying to patch things back up.
+>> After throwing me out extentions like Prettier and visual enhancements are not working making it incredibly hard to read anything.

 ## 6. External Resources.